Conditioned random walks on linear groups I: construction of the target harmonic measure: Random walks with perturbation depending on the future

 \subsection{Setting and assumptions}

 In the previous section, we deduced Theorem \ref{Thm-measure-rho} from Theorem \ref{Pro-Appendix-Final2-Inequ}.
 The remainder of the paper is devoted to stating and proving Theorem \ref{Pro-Appendix-Final2-Inequ}.
 This theorem will be presented within an abstract framework, which we introduce below.
+The strategy of the proof relies on extending the approach of Denisov and Wachtel \cite{DW15}.